7 Min Read

 - Trust And Affairs - A Relationship Based On An Oxymoron

-- Comments (10+)
+- Comments (15+)

 But when your relationship begins as an affair the story can feel tainted.
-Indeed, the life of the relationship can feel as though it exists under a cloud.
-Which begs the question - do relationships from affairs last?
+In fact, the whole relationship can feel as though it exists under a cloud.
+Which begs the question - Do relationships from affairs last?

 This can put a great deal of strain on a couple and lead to problems that the majority of people in relationships don’t have to face.

 The Foundation Of A Relationship From An Affair

-The other woman or man is seen as ideal, intriguing, and possibly mysterious, and they represent all the things that the person cheating feels their relationship with their spouse or partner is missing.
+The other woman or man is seen as ideal, intriguing, and possibly mysterious.
+And they represent all the things that the person cheating feels their relationship with their spouse or partner is missing.
 Often it’s the lack of intimacy and/or absence of romance that are blamed initially.

 Whatever those unfulfilled needs may be, an affair offers an escape from the reality of the daily grind and responsibilities.

 Whether it’s an emotional affair or a sexual one, relationships that start as affairs are not built on a strong and honest foundation.
 They are built on fantasy, deceit, and a desire to escape.

-For this reason, the partners involved in an affair don’t typically see one another clearly, or really even get to know each other well until they have made the life altering decision to take things from affair to full-scale relationship.
+For this reason, the partners involved in an affair don’t typically see one another clearly, or really even know each other very well until they have made the life altering decision to take things from affair to full-scale relationship.

-So, if two people make the decision to leave their respective relationships (or one person as the case may be), and take the affair to a more permanent and public stage, they will have only compounded the problems they were facing initially.
+So, if two people make the decision to leave their respective relationships (or one person as the case may be) and take the affair to a more permanent and public stage, they will have only compounded the problems they were facing initially.